seanmiddleditch/formatxx/README.md

 ## To Do

 - The remaining primitive types.
-- Basic format specifier support.
-- Custom format specifier support.
 - Detectable errors
   - Throw by default, with option/`std::nothrow` to disable?
   - Return value to indicate if an error happened?
 - `printf` syntax option.
 - Performance pass
-  - Remove `std::strlen` calls for C-style strings where not strictly needed.
-  - Efficient formatters in place of `snprintf` for most basic types.
   - noexcept(true) where appropriate.
 - wchar/u8/u16/u32 string support? maybe.